 Students will register for two prescribed courses each semester.
 All courses must be dropped prior to the first day of the semester to receive a 100% tuition refund and within the first three days of the start date of the semester to receive a 95% tuition refund.
 No refund will be provided after the third day of the semester for either class.
+During the first semester of enrollment, any tuition refund amounts will not include the non-refundable enrollment deposit amount (5% of tuition).
 After the first three days of the start of the semester and before the start of the fifth week/module, students have the option to withdraw from their courses with a 0% refund and a grade of "W" on their transcript (not included in GPA).
-Once the fifth week of the course starts, students are no longer able to withdraw from their course and will receive the grade earned.
+Once the fifth week of the course starts, students are no longer able to withdraw from their course the grade earned.